 Get directions to our meeting point in Stanmer Park.

-We will email you with details of how to access the resources in advance of the course as well as details of how to join the Zoom meetings.
+In order to access the course resources you will need to log onto the course platform.
+Details will be supplied in advance of the course as well as details of how to join the Zoom meetings.

 Recommended introductory material

 It is not necessary to read / watch any of these resources before attending the course.

 Handy reference books: